⭐️

 Vary: User-Agent

-This is a HTTP/1.0 general header.
-It is classified as an implementation-specific header which may have diverse effects along the request-response chain.
-This header is used for backwards compatibility with HTTP/1.0 caches in situations when the Cache-Control HTTP/1.1 header is not yet present.
+A HTTP/1.0 general header, implementation-specific, used for backwards compatibility with HTTP/1.0 caches when the Cache-Control header is not present.

 Syntax: